kennedy-u/CS-210_Portfolio/README.md

 Integrated interface that incorporates all the necessary elements.
 Specifically, I designed a calculator that computes both monthly interest and the annual interest rate, which is then divided by 12.
 Below, you’ll find the code to calculate the interest earned over a given number of years.

 ## Challanges I faced when writing the code and how I overcome them.
 During the development and integration of my sources, I encountered minimal roadblocks.
-However, I did face some confusion when designing the .h header file.
-It was nearly my first time including a header file in a C++ program.
+However, I did face some roadblocks when I was designing the .h header files.
+It was nearly my first time including a header files in a C++ program.
 To overcome this, I sought assistance from the academic support service.

 Here are things I learned during that process.